 If you select “No consent process” you will be asked if any of the following are true.
 Select all that apply.

 - The research team will have no direct contact with potential research subjects.

 - Obtaining consent could pose a risk to subjects’ privacy, physical safety, or psychological wellbeing.

 - Failure to obtain a complete or representative data set would prevent this study from drawing reliable conclusions.

 Consent Documents and Information Sheets

 The UC Davis IRB provides several template consent documents or your use.
 Download any template and customize the details to describe your specific research.
-The red and highlighted text in these templates are instructional and should be removed before submitting to the IRB.
-At the end of the templates you will find pages titled “Signature Block” for various populations (Capable Adult, Adult Unable to Consent, Children).
+The red and highlighted text in these templates is instructional and should be removed before submitting to the IRB.
+At the end of the templates, you will find pages titled “Signature Block” for various populations (Capable Adult, Adult Unable to Consent, Children).
 Include the signature block pages for the populations that will be recruited for your research; delete the other pages.
 When requesting a waiver of documentation of consent, delete all signature block pages.
-When there are no signature blocks the consent document is often referred to as an Information Sheet.
+When there are no signature blocks the consent, document is often referred to as an Information Sheet.